Empirical Bioethics - Two Day Training Course

 Centre for Ethics in Medicine, University of Bristol, Canynge Hall, 39 Whatley Road, Bristol, BS8 2PS

-The Centre for Ethics in Medicine is offering a two day training course in empirical bioethics, primarily aimed at early career researchers (PhD students, post-doctoral researchers) who are undertaking, or wish to learn more about undertaking, empirical bioethics research.
+The Centre for Ethics in Medicine is offering a two day training course in empirical bioethics, designed as an introduction for those who are undertaking, or wish to learn more about undertaking, empirical bioethics research.

 This course will help you to